-The article below highlights many reasons why the BeauBin was created.
-This article was written by Vikki Fowler (BVetMed BAEDT MRCVS), Veterinary Equine Dental Technician, based in the UK and was originally posted on Facebook on 31 December 2020.
-It is shared here with her permission.
+The article below was written by Vikki Fowler (BVetMed BAEDT MRCVS), Veterinary Equine Dental Technician, based in the UK.
+This article was originally posted on Facebook on 31 December 2020 and is shared here with her permission.

 At the time of publishing this page, Vikki’s post had received 5100 likes, 2600 comments and a massive 22,000 shares on Facebook.

 What is the longest a horse can safely go without food?